alexgl-github/alexgl-github.github.io/_posts/2021-05-20-Dense_layer_with_bias.md

 Weights adjustment for both layers has not changes from the previous example.

-Let's find bias adjustment for the weights of dense layer 2.
+Let's find bias adjustment of dense layer 2.

 $$ Y = Y_{1} * W_{2} + B_{2} $$